abshkd/doc/content/en/docs/more/_index.md

 - To log structured data directly from .NET applications, you can also use [Serilog](https://serilog.net/) in conjunction with the [Scalyr sink](https://www.nuget.org/packages/Serilog.Sinks.Scalyr).

-syslog: <Syslog>
-### Syslog
+## Syslog

-Due to the difficulties of securing Syslog across networks, Scalyr does not accept Syslog directly from customers.
+Due to the difficulties of securing Syslog across networks, Scalyr does not accept Syslog traffic directly.
 Instead, we recommend running an instance of the Scalyr Agent to accept Syslog traffic within your local network.
 The Scalyr Agent can be configured to act as a Syslog server, accepting connections from other hosts.
 You may either run an instance of the Scalyr Agent on each host (preferred) or one instance for all of your hosts.

 To use the Scalyr Agent to collect your logs via Syslog, please:

-- Follow the [agent installation](/help/install-agent-linux) instructions to install the Scalyr Agent on a host (or hosts) in your network.
+- Follow the [agent installation](/docs/getting_started/agent_linux) instructions to install the Scalyr Agent on a host (or hosts) in your network.

 - Configure the [Scalyr Agent as a Syslog server](/help/monitors/syslog-monitor).
 Remember, if your Scalyr Agent will be accepting Syslog traffic from other hosts, you must set ``accept_remote_connections`` to ``true``.